marbruno/Final_Project/README.md

 2. Download the data ....
 Save all the data files in the `data` `folder.

-3. Please download the required R Libraries:
+3. Please download the required R Libraries: ** REMEMBER TO UPDATE**
 - `ipumsr`
 - `srvyr`
 - `ggplot2`